Corporation Bridge: 1925 bridge

 The bridge was restored by Great Grimsby Borough Council c.
 1980.

 Operation

 Although the old dock is now virtually inactive of shipping, the bridge is covered by an act of parliament requiring it to be lifted upon certain requests.
-Requests were made in the 1990s to allow the historical Ross Tiger and Lincoln Castle vessels to enter the old dock and be permanently berthed to serve as museum pieces and restaurants respectively.
+Requests were made in the 1990s to allow the historical Ross Tiger and PS Lincoln Castle vessels to enter the old dock and be permanently berthed to serve as museum pieces and restaurants respectively.

 The bridge is still occasionally lifted for testing purposes, most recently being done so in May 2016.
 In 2017, after weeks of repair work, engineers were not able to carry out a test lift of the bridge.
+A restoration project was carried out from February 2023, funded by the Department of Transport (£2.967m), North East Lincolnshire Council (£1.83m) and the Local Transport Fund (£170,000).
+As of December 2024, the restoration work is ongoing and there is no given completion date.